jdunkerley/jdunkerley/order-of-evaluation.md

 # Back to School

-Lets go back to basics to start with some simple maths.
+Let's go back to basics to start with some simple maths.
 Maths defines an order of operation.
 I'm English so I learnt it as 'BODMAS':

 - **B**rackets (Parenthesis in American)
 - **O**rder (Exponents in American)
 - **D**ivision / **M**ultiplication
 - **A**ddition / **S**ubstraction

-If there is an ambiguity then *left-to-right* is used (e.g. `3-4-5` is evaluated as `(3-4)-5` i.e. -6).
+If there is an ambiguity then *left-to-right* is used (e.g. `3-4-5` is evaluated as `(3-4)-5` i.e. `-6`).
 So lets do some simple tests in Alteryx.

 ![Simple Maths 1](assets/order/basic.maths.1.jpg)